Grade II* listed buildings in Northamptonshire

-The ceremonial county of Northamptonshire is divided into two unitary authorities West Northamptonshire and North Northamptonshire.
+The ceremonial county of Northamptonshire is divided into two unitary authorities North Northamptonshire and West Northamptonshire.
 Up until 31 March 2021, Northamptonshire was divided into seven districts.

-The former districts of Northamptonshire were South Northamptonshire, Northampton, Daventry, Wellingborough, Kettering, Corby, and East Northamptonshire.
+The districts of Corby, East Northamptonshire, Kettering, Wellingborough merged to form North Northamptonshire.
+The districts of Daventry, Northampton and South Northamptonshire merged to form West Northamptonshire.

 As there are 368 Grade II* listed buildings in the county they have been split into separate lists for each former district.